 At Abu Dhabi University, we are committed to building national capacity, and fueling the economic engine with talented graduates and excellent faculty.
 In twelve short years, the University has become a force for socio-economic progress, and cultural enrichment of our region.
-Our student enrollment has now approached 7000 students in undergraduate and postgraduate programs, our alums have reached almost 7100 and in the last 3 consecutive years the employment rate of Abu Dhabi University graduates has averaged an impressive 92%.
+Our student enrollment has now approached 7000 students in undergraduate and postgraduate programs, our alums have reached over 9000 and in the last 3 consecutive years the employment rate of Abu Dhabi University graduates has averaged an impressive 90%.

 Through continuously updating our curriculum and attracting internationally renowned faculty our Colleges of Business and Engineering have achieved International Accreditations through the prestigious AACSB and ABET Accreditations.
-In the meantime, the University is seeking international institutional accreditation from Western Commission of Schools and Colleges (WASC).
-Today, our young University is closer than ever at achieving international stature and becoming a force to be reckoned with in the international circuit of higher education.
+This year, the University has been internationally accredited by Western Commission of Schools and Colleges (WASC).
+Today, our young University has achieved international stature and becoming a force to be reckoned with in the international circuit of higher education.